🇮🇳 Indian Trading Position Calculator

 ₹0.00

-Net Profit at Target ℹ️ Profit After Costs
+Net Profit at Target ℹ️ Profit After All Costs

-Your actual profit after deducting ALL transaction costs.
-Many beginners forget to account for costs and overestimate profits.
+Your actual profit after deducting ALL transaction costs including MTF interest (if applicable).
 This is your real take-home profit.

 ₹0.00

-Net Loss at Stop Loss ℹ️ Loss Including Costs
+Net Loss at Stop Loss ℹ️ Loss Including All Costs

 ₹0.00